What is coaching?

 Inspiring more women into coaching

-Triathlon strives to have an equal gender balance in coaching.
-Right now we do not yet have a 50/50 gender split in our qualified coach database so we need your help to encourage more women into coaching.
+Triathlon Scotland strives to have an equal gender balance in coaching.
+Right now we do not yet have a 50/50 gender split in our coaching workforce so we need your help to encourage more women into coaching.
 So many women already coach others in their daily lives – in work, at home or with friends – and they simply don’t realise what a small step it would be to become a sports coach.
 We have some very inspirational female coaches, including Penny Rother who was the 2015 Community Coach of the Year at the UK Coaching Awards.
-You can read all about her achievements here.

 We are here to support everyone get started in coaching, but if you would like to know more about inspiring women into coaching, check out the Reach website here (a sports coach UK national campaign) and watch the short video below.